oicr-gsi/illumina-run-dirs/check-and-clean/README.md

 * A clone of [illlumina-run-dirs](https://github.com/oicr-gsi/illumina-run-dirs)
 * For checking: Python 3 with module [argparse](https://docs.python.org/3/library/argparse.html)
-* For cleaning: bash on Debian
+* For cleaning: bash on Debian/Ubuntu
 * Pinery webservice
 * JIRA (by default, points to jira.oicr.on.ca)
   * JIRA configuration file: ~/.jira or set under JIRA_AUTH_FILE with private permissions.
 The file should consist of one line that is your JIRA personal access token (https://jira.oicr.on.ca/secure/ViewProfile.jspa?selectedTab=com.atlassian.pats.pats-plugin:jira-user-personal-access-tokens)